AmraneNecira/Logo-Folder-Creator/README.md

 Contributions to this project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Disclaimer

-This project is provided as-is, without any warranty or guarantee.
-Users should exercise caution when using the script and back up their data as needed.

 ## Author